-After being asked for Taos recommendations several times this month, I figured it was time to put them in one place!
+Taos recommendations are among my most often requested resources!
+I figured it was time to put them all in one place!
 No matter what time of year you’re visiting, you will find plenty to do in this wonderful town.
 I’m proud to say I’m from Taos, New Mexico, and I love to share our favorites: things to do/see, where to stay, and where to eat in Taos and Taos Ski Valley!

 Ryan and I feel fortunate to have grown up in Taos together!
 It’s important to us to keep our kids connected to the family, culture, and nature that makes Taos special.
 We’ve called Dallas home for 19 years, but we return a few times a year to visit and enjoy our hometown.

 Taos is a unique town, with a character all its own!

 Below, I’m highlighting some of our all time favorites and will update this post as needed.
 If you have specific questions about planning your visit, always feel free to reach out to me and I’ll try to help or direct you to someone who can!

 Northern New Mexican Cuisine

 (Many restaurants in Taos have traditional Northern NM food on the menu, but these are two of our all time favorites.)